 Ice Age Trail: Stoney Ridge is a 3.3 mile moderately trafficked point-to-point trail located near Eagle, Wisconsin that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail.

 Follow the Ice Age Trail past kettles, over moraines, and through prairies from HWY 59 to CTH Z The Ice Age Trail is a thousand-mile footpath highlighting the remnants left behind by glaciers during the last ice age over 12,000 years ago.
 Designated as a National Scenic Trail, the Ice Age trail follows the terminal moraine of the last glaciation throughout Wisconsin providing some of the world's best examples of glacial formations such as kettles, moraines, and drumlins.
 The Stoney Ridge segment of the Ice Age trail is in the southern unit of the Kettle Moraine State Forest in Wisconsin, near Eagle, WI.
 Wildlife, flora, and fauna all abound as the trail winds, climbs, and dips it's way through this natural setting.
 This complete and detailed route covers the Stoney Ridge segment of the Ice Age Trail and all it's access points, trailheads, parking, connecting trails, communities, parks, preserves, and facilities.
 This guide contains 13 points of interest for the trail, viewable via your browser at home, or on the fly trail side via your mobile phone.